ngjunsiang/laymansguide-src/season12/issue149/issue149.md

 This is kind of wasteful; I am running multiple versions of the same OS to support as many copies of the point-of-sale system, even though they can all run on the same OS.
 I am just loathe to do so for security reasons.

 What if we could apply virtualisation one layer up: instead of just virtualising hardware, we *virtualise the OS*?

-What does this mean?
-When we virtualise the hardware, we provide virtual drivers that the OS can accept as valid hardware.
+In other words, when we virtualise the hardware, we provide virtual drivers that the OS can accept as valid hardware.

 Programs don’t need hardware; they need OS libraries which provide common resources and services: network, storage, compute, memory, windowing/display.
 If we can provide *virtual libraries* which respond like the actual OS libraries would, the programs would be able to run as normal.